radelmann/my-mcp-server/README.md

   status: string  // Ticket status (e.g., "Code Review") }
 ```
+Example prompts:
+- "Show me all Code Review tickets for EComm Demand team"
+- "List In Progress tickets for EComm LTV"
+- "What tickets are in QA for the Stock team?"

 #### `add_code_reviewer`
 Adds a code reviewer to one or more tickets.